Washington's aides-de-camp: Headquarters staff

 The Second Continental Congress unanimously elected George Washington to the position of Commander-in-Chief of the Continental Army on June 15, 1775.
 He traveled to Cambridge, Massachusetts, and took command of the siege of Boston on July 3.
 His headquarters staff initially consisted of his military secretary, Joseph Reed, and one aide-de-camp, Thomas Mifflin.

 The responsibilities of the headquarters staff included managing Washington's military correspondence, making copies of each day's General Orders (to be distributed to the commanding officer at each military post), and making copies of individual orders.
 The 19-year-old artist John Trumbull, who was skilled at drawing maps, was appointed an aide-de-camp on July 27, and served three weeks before being transferred.

-Congress had authorized one military secretary and three aides-de-camp for the commander-in-chief, but this number soon proved inadequate.
+The Second Continental Congress in Philadelphia authorized one military secretary and three aides-de-camp for the commander-in-chief, but this number soon proved insufficient.
 Washington's pleas for Congress to authorize two additional aides were ignored, so he augmented his staff with volunteers.
-Six aides-de-camp – George Baylor, Edmund Randolph, Robert Hanson Harrison, George Lewis, Stephen Moylan, William Palfrey – were appointed between August 1775 and March 1776, some replacing predecessors who had been transferred.
+Six aides-de-camp, George Baylor, Edmund Randolph, Robert Hanson Harrison, George Lewis, Stephen Moylan, William Palfrey, were appointed by Washington between August 1775 and March 1776, some replacing predecessors who had been transferred.
 Finally, in January 1778, Congress granted the commander-in-chief the power to appoint headquarters staff as he saw fit.